I realise that these draft papers are rather a dull use of a blog but it is why I started it originally.

 The idea that criteria give only defeasible support for a claim is combined with a further assumption which the philosopher John McDowell, in his criticism of this very notion, describes thus: ‘if a condition is ever a criterion for a claim, then any condition of that type constitutes a criterion for that claim, or one suitably related to it’ [McDowell 1982: 462-3].
 In other words, criteria are types.
 Whilst on most occasions, when instances of some general type of criterion are satisfied the underlying fact for which those instances are criteria also obtains, on some occasions the type of criterion is satisfied (by some particular circumstances) but the fact does not obtain.
 In such cases, the criterion is satisfied but is nevertheless also defeated.

-This suggests that there is an essential vagueness in the support that criteria, so understood, provide for judgements about mental states.
-In any particular case, some expression, some sign or symptom of pain for example, may or may not actually mean that the person expressing it is actually in pain.
+This suggests that there is an essential underdeterminination in the support that criteria, so understood, provide for judgements about mental states.
+In any particular case, on this picture, some expression, some sign or symptom of pain for example, may or may not actually mean that the person expressing it is actually in pain.
+Hence the behavioural expression is vague.
+Its meaning is imprecise.

 This worry provides the basis for McDowell’s criticism of the use of criteria, understood in this way, to explain how knowledge of other minds is possible.
 On the assumption that it is sometimes, at least, possible to know someone else’s mental state, McDowell asks how such knowledge is supposed to be based ‘on an experiential intake that falls short of the fact known... in the sense [of]... being compatible with there being no such fact’ [McDowell 1982: 459].